 Inhalation Exposure Core

-The primary mission of the Inhalation Exposure Core is to serve as a state-of-the-art facility and educational resource for the design, completion, analysis, and interpretation of studies involving health effects of airborne materials.
+The mission of the Inhalation Exposure Core is to provide a specialized platform for the investigation of health impacts resulting from the inhalable environment and evaluation of therapeutics for the mitigation of respiratory disease, while serving as a valuable educational resource on the science and technology comprising this platform.
 The Inhalation Exposure Core provides short- and long-term generation, delivery, and analysis of precisely controlled atmospheres to investigate human health effects of environmental challenges using both in vitro and in vivo laboratory animal models.
 In coordination with Primate Medicine Services, the Inhalation Exposure Core also provides pulmonary function testing and bronchoscopy as outcome measures for health effects as a result of exposures in nonhuman primates.
-Relatively non-invasive methods, including pulmonary transfer impedance, are used for measuring airway reactivity and other physiological responses of the respiratory system.
+Minimally invasive methods, including pulmonary transfer impedance, are used for measuring pulmonary responses to disease processes, potential therapeutics, and changes across the lifespan.
 With an emphasis on inhalation toxicology and animal models of chronic respiratory disease, Inhalation Exposure Core faculty and staff provide critical intellectual expertise and technical support for investigators to conduct research projects that require evaluation of biological responses to atmospheric exposures.

 - Inhalation Toxicology Expertise